skienzmatishun/rippreport/content/p/talking-heads/index.md

 ---
-title: "TALKING HEADS"
+title: TALKING HEADS
 date: 2022-05-18
-thumbnail: "img/talking-heads.png"
+thumbnail: img/talking-heads.png
 categories:
 - wonderful-wednesday
 authors:
 - admin
+alttags: "Limited representation: Two hands tied within circles, symbolizing potential deadlock for Baldwin County’s small commission"
 ---
 Baldwin County needs more representation on the county commission.
 People will say “just more talking heads.”
 The population of the county is topping 250,000 and the county only has 4 commissioners.
 The Commission should be an odd number so as to never tie or have a possible deadlock in voting on issues.

 Currently only four commissioners represent the entire county.
 With only four people voting a chance of a deadlock, split vote, is high.
 A split vote usually results in each commissioner getting in their trenches and nothing being accomplished.